 David Konyot came to the UK as a small child and was born into the seventeenth generation of the Konyot family, an internationally famous Hungarian circus family.
 After starting out as a juggler and acrobat he left the circus when he was just sixteen.
 His singing and dancing act with interjections of impressions and a multi-instrumental performance made him a unique young man with a showstopping act.
 David returned to the circus in the mid-1970s, to become one of the countries leading ringmasters.
 Between 1976 and 1981 David was chosen as assistant ringmaster at London’s annual Circus World Championships.
 David’s full career history can be discovered on the About David Konyot page.

 An advert in 22 May 1975 edition of The Stage announced that vocalist Adrian Sinclaire had been voted the viewer’s winner and that he was looking forward to appearing on a future All Winners Show.
 The mystery is that there is no documented record of his appearance on a future show.
 The most likely show he would have appeared on would be heat 37 on 7 June 1975 as only seven acts are documented as performing and all other ‘winners’ shows featured eight acts.
-Adrian’s place in that All Winners Show makes perfect sense when the qualifying heats of the other acts in that show are taken into account, therefore the assumption is that he performed again in heat 37.
+Adrian’s place in that All Winners Show makes perfect sense when the qualifying heats of the other acts in that show are taken into account, therefore the assumption is that he should have performed again in heat 37, but maybe didn’t for reasons unknown.